clojure-emacs/cider/README.md

 ```

 **CIDER has deps (e.g. `queue` & `seq`) that are only available in the
   [GNU ELPA repository](https://elpa.gnu.org/).
-It's the only repository enabled
+It's the only package repository
-  by default and you should not disable it!**
+  enabled by default in Emacs and you should not disable it!**

 ## CIDER nREPL middleware